 Consider this section if you are looking for tips on how to evaluate the performance of your investment.

-Choosing a Financial Adviser is an important decision.
-A Financial Adviser can help the investor set financial goals, choose investment strategies, identify suitable investment securities and track progress.
-This section will help the investor better understand what to consider when choosing the right financial advisor/broker.
+Choosing a Registered Person is an important decision.
+A Registered Person can help the investor set financial goals, choose investment strategies, identify suitable investment securities and track progress.
+This section will help the investor better understand what to consider when choosing the right Registered Person.
 Disclaimer: The Capital Markets Authority has made available on its website information for informative purposes only.
 Such information should not be regarded at any time as a solicitation of business of any sort.
 The CMA does not accept liability for the website being accurate, complete or up-to-date or for the contents of external links when available.
 In no respect shall the CMA incur any liability for any damages, including, but not limited to, direct, indirect, special, or consequential damages arising out of, resulting from, or any way connected to the use of information on the CMA website.